Williams-Media/Ahrefs-Sentmiment-Analysis/README.md

 4. Place your Ahrefs keyword export CSV and Google Cloud credentials JSON in the root directory.
 5. Run the script and let it enrich your keyword data with sentiment analysis.

-## How to Contribute

-Contributions are welcome!
-If you have suggestions for improvement or want to add features, please feel free to fork the repository, make your changes, and create a pull request.
 <a href="httpds;//williamsmedia.co">Williams Media SEO Team</a>